 Chronological list of planned activities (max. duration of project: 1 year).

 The budget can be discussed with the HGGS prior to submitting an application.

 • Fees for external speakers or workshop leaders

 • Conference and travel expenses for speakers and group members

 • Letter of endorsement from a professor or postdoctoral researcher

 • CV (max.
 2 pages) of each applicant

-The HGGS will announce new calls for application to all members via email (HGGS-DOK).
+The HGGS will publish new calls for application via HGGS-DOK.